rdgd/generator-js-workbench/README.md

-# CIBP
+# JS Workbench
-Boilerplate for crushing it, 2015.
+Yeoman generator for spinning up JS components quickly.

 This is a boilerplate for utilizing Grunt to enforce my Javascript coding style rules, lint all Javascript any time a JS file is modified, and compile SASS files to minified CSS any time a .scss file is modified.